The Origin of Sun Wukong’s Cloud Somersault

 However, I’m inclined to believe any similarities in propulsion are simply the product of common behavioral traits among monkeys (refer back to my statement above about their gift for acrobatics).
 If Wukong’s jumping is indeed based on the somersaulting monkeys of vaudevillian street performances in China, then Hanuman’s jumping prowess no doubt has a real world counterpart in India.
 A prime example is the Gray Langur, which is capable of spectacular leaps (video 1).

-Video 1 (LOUD NOISE WARNING)- A Langur takes a mighty jump.
-Watch from minute 0:43.
+Video 1 (LOUD NOISE WARNING) – A Langur takes a mighty jump.
+The video should start at minute 0:43.

 Maudgalyayana awoke from abstract meditation,